scaleway/ai-pulse-nvidia-trt-llm/docs/04-parralelism.md

 #### Run the Triton Inference server
 We will use the "launch_triton_server.py" provided as part of TensorRT-LLM backends (NB: We specify here the world_size=2).
-1. Open a new SSH Terminal to your server
+1. Run a docker container based on our triton server Image
 ```
 docker run                                       \
         --runtime=nvidia                                \